 The local currency is the Baht (B) which comes in denominations of B.10 (brown), B.20 (green), B.50 (blue), B.100 (red), B.500 (purple) and B.1,000 (beige).
 Keep in mind that the larger the note, the larger the denomination.
 Numerals are printed in Arabic as well as Thai, so the notes are quite easy to get accustomed to.
 Coins include denominations in B.10, B.5, B.2 and B.1 as well as 25 and 50 satang or cents, but due to the on-going inflation, satangs are now of little use.
 All denominations bear the image of King Rama IX and are supposed to be handled with the utmost respect, so take care not to crumple your bills nor throw away your coins.

 There is no black market exchange for being the Baht and legal moneychangers offer the best rate.
 US dollars are the readily accepted currency.
 The rate for the past few years has fluctuated around B. 34 for one U.S. dollar.

-Travelers’ cheques get a better rate with a commission of 1% of amount plus B.3 per cheque cashed.
-Visa and Master card holders can get cash advance of up to USD500 a day through some branches of local banks.
+Travelers’ cheques get a better rate with a commission of 1% of the amount plus B.3 per cheque cashed.
+Visa and Master cardholders can get cash advance of up to USD500 a day through some branches of local banks.
 ATM accepting debit cards are also available all around Bangkok and in many smaller towns.